-Another warm water effect may result in a mis-match of the concurrence in the timing of shellfish breeding and spat release with phyto-plankton blooms.
+Another warm water effect may be "phenology", a mis-match in the timing of shellfish breeding and spat release phyto-plankton blooms.
 We recommend monitoring of these blooms as part of monitoring harbor health.

 Harbor Acidity

 Shellfish shells are basically calcium carbonate, which dissolves in acid waters.
 This leads to thinner, fragile shells.
 Increasing atmospheric carbon dioxide dissolved in harbor water will lead to increasing acidity due to the formation of carbonic acid.